Uno-X Mobility (men's team)

-Uno-X pursues the goal of becoming the first Scandinavian team to hold a UCI WorldTeam license for both women and men.
-Having achieved WorldTeam-status for their women's team in 2022, the men's team seeks to gather enough points for a promotion in 2026.
+Uno-X pursued the goal of becoming the first Scandinavian team to hold a UCI WorldTeam license for both women and men.
+Having achieved WorldTeam-status for their women's team in 2022, the men's team sought to gather enough points for a promotion in 2026.
+The team succeeded in doing this, and is currently a UCI WorldTeam for the 2026-2029 cycle.

 In January 2024, former cyclist and world champion Thor Hushovd replaced Jens Haugland as General Manager for the team.